hashkat/hashkat/docs/input.md

   true
 ```

-If *true*, a simulation will produce an additional file titled *retweet_viz.gexf*, which can be used to visualize the most retweeted tweets on programs such as [Gephi](http://gephi.github.io/).
+If *true*, a network simulation will produce an additional output file titled *retweet_viz.gexf*, which can be used to visualize the most popular tweet on programs such as [Gephi](http://gephi.github.io/).

 #### Main Statistics